Khanz9664/chatbot/README.md

 - **Real-time Chat:** Engage in interactive conversation with the chatbot via a GUI interface.
 - **Extensible Framework:** Ready for adding advanced NLP techniques like sequence-to-sequence models, attention mechanisms, or deep learning architectures.

+## Limitations

+- **Resource hungry:** You need to have a lot of resources to train and run this model locally on your PC (Minimum I5 10th gen, 8GB RAM & 4GB GPU)

 ## Installation

 To run this project locally, follow these steps: